ronnytorresmtz/vue.2.5-laravel5.5/README.md

 - DB_DATABASE
 - DB_USERNAME
 - DB_PASSWORD
-5. Setup the cors.php in the app/config directory
+5. Setup the cors.php in the app/config directory}
+6. Change the Readme.md file with your project information
-6. Run npm install
+7. Run npm install
-7. Run composer update
+8. Run composer update
-8. Run npm run dev in the server directory
+9. Run npm run dev in the server directory
-9. Run php artisan serve in the client directory
+10. Run php artisan serve in the client directory
-10. Open the browser an type: http://localhost:8080/
+11. Open the browser an type: http://localhost:8080/
-11. A Vue Welcome Page should be displayed
+12. A Vue Welcome Page should be displayed

 Note: The laravel passport package is installed but it is not implemented.